-Iron plays a key role of forming haemoglobin in red blood cells necessary in the transportation of oxygen around the body which is essential for everyone and critical for athletic performance.
-Iron is needed for protein metabolism; collagen and antioxidant synthesis, key enzymes in energy production, muscles, metabolism, DNA and hormone synthesis; and immunity.
+Iron plays a key role in forming haemoglobin in red blood cells.
+Haemoglobin is necessary for the transportation of oxygen around the body and critical to athletic performance.
+Iron is also needed for protein metabolism, collagen and antioxidant synthesis, as a co-factor for key enzymes involved in energy production, muscles, DNA and hormone synthesis; and immune function.

-If left untreated, anaemia or low iron may contribute to decreased endurance; reduced work capacity and productivity; impaired immunity leading to frequent colds and other infections; and learning disabilities in children.
+If left untreated, iron deficiency and anaemia may contribute to decreased endurance; reduced training capacity and recovery lead to more frequent colds and other infections.

-Anaemia most commonly results from nutrient deficiencies due to low intake of iron rich foods and blood loss such as with heavy periods, haemorrhoids or gastric ulcers.
-Surgery and eating disorders and exposure to viruses (e.g. Malaria), toxins (e.g. lead) or renal disease and some drugs reduce iron absorption.
+In non athletes, anaemia most commonly results from nutrient deficiencies due to low intake of iron rich foods and blood loss such as with heavy periods, haemorrhoids or gastric ulcers.
+Surgery and eating disorders and exposure to viruses (e.g. Malaria), toxins (e.g. lead) or renal disease and some drugs, reduce iron absorption.
 Low stomach acid, diarrhoea, Coeliac’s and Crohn’s disease and gastric bypass also decrease iron absorption.
 Increased requirements such as in pregnancy can also lead to deficiencies.

 Iron is found in plants and animal meats

 It is important to remember there are two different forms of dietary iron.

 Heme iron is found in animal meats such as liver, lamb, beef and kangaroo.